aquamila/Credit_Score_Analysis/README.md

 In the first step of the project, I obtained general information about the dataset and its variables and identified main issues that should have been fixed before the analysis.
 Then I preprocessed the dataset and prepared for the exploratory analysis, working on all the dataset's flaws discovered at the previous stage.
 Finally, I found the riskiest category of customers by analysing connections between repaying a loan on time and customer's number of children, marital status, level of income, their loan purposes.

-I analyzed the following features: having children, customer's marital status, level of income and a reason why they took a loan.

-- is there a connection between having kids and repaying a loan on time?
-- is there a connection between marital status and repaying a loan on time?
-- is there a connection between income level and repaying a loan on time?
-- how do different loan purposes affect on-time loan repayment?

 ## Data and Questions

 The dataset is a CSV file [medical_appointment_no_shows.csv](https://github.com/aquamila/UDACITY_Investigate_Dataset/blob/master/medical_appointment_no_shows.csv).